qubacy/ChoosableListView/README.md

 ## Contributors

 The library was fully made by Semyon Dzukaev in 2024.
-All rights reserved.